Berlin, Germany Executive Search

 These are the questions most closely tied to how executive search really works in Berlin.

-Why do companies use executive recruiters in Berlin?
+Why use executive recruiters in Berlin?

 How does KiTalent approach executive search in Berlin?